Sami Rohr Prize for Jewish Literature

 The Sami Rohr Prize for Jewish Literature is an annual prize awarded to an outstanding literary work of Jewish interest by an emerging writer.
 Previously administered by the Jewish Book Council, it is now given in association with the National Library of Israel.

 History

 In 2006, the family of Jewish philanthropist Sami Rohr honored his lifelong love of Jewish learning and great books by establishing the Sami Rohr Prize for Jewish Literature on his 80th birthday.
+At its inception, the $100,000 prize was the largest literary prize in North America.
+The second place winner receives the Jewish Literature Choice Award of $25,000.

-The annual award, alternating between fiction and non-fiction, seeks to promote writings of Jewish interest, and to encourage the examination of Jewish values among "emerging" writers.
+The annual award, first awarded in 2007, alternates between honoring fiction and non-fiction and seeks to promote writings of Jewish interest, and to encourage the examination of Jewish values among emerging writers.
+Awardees are honored at an August ceremony at the National Library of Israel in Jerusalem.
+The award was administered by the Jewish Book Council, before being given in association with the National Library of Israel.

-The $100,000 Prize honors an author whose work demonstrates potential for future contribution to the world of Jewish literature.
-All winners, Choice Award recipients, finalists, judges and advisors are Fellows in the Sami Rohr Jewish Literary Institute.
-The winner and finalists are honored at an awards ceremony for fiction in New York; the event for non-fiction takes place in Jerusalem.

-The $100,000 prize is among the richest literary prizes in the world.

-Eligibility and selection

-Works are sought and nominated, with specific guidelines, by an advisory panel.
-The winner and finalists are selected by an independent group of judges, and all deliberations are strictly confidential.
-The Rohr family has no input or participation in the nomination or selection process.

-From 2007 through 2019, the runner-up award was called the Sami Rohr Prize for Jewish Literature Choice Award.
-The Choice Award was discontinued in 2020.
-Three finalists each receive a monetary prize of $5,000.

-Translated works are eligible.
-Eligible non-fiction works are restricted to the domains of biography, history, Jewish current affairs, Jewish scholarship, or contemporary Jewish life.